Worlds apart: The post-WWII divide that gave birth to the Cold War

 Berlin would also be divided into four zones, with the Soviet Union controlling the eastern half and the Western allies controlling the western half.

-The conference was also marked by increasing tensions between Stalin and Truman.
+The conference was also defined by increasing tensions between Stalin and Truman.

 Truman was not as trusting of Stalin as Roosevelt had been and he was concerned about the Soviet Union's increasing control over Eastern Europe.